Revamp your wallet with the most common financial goals examples to get your money back on track!

 January 22nd – Have an Emergency Fund

-This is such an important financial goal to have under your belt!
+This financial goal example is absolutely one to have under your belt!
 Yet, it continues to be the elusive unicorn from most families.
 “Nearly three in 10 (28 percent) U.S. adults have no emergency savings, according to Bankrate’s latest Financial Security Index.
 One in four have a rainy day fund, but not enough money to cover three months’ worth of living expenses.”

 There is something HUGE to be said for having peace of mind, and that’s why I want you to make this THE YEAR that you get your emergency fund up and rolling!
 So you can breathe easier and not have so much of that mental burden on your shoulders!